S’mores Macarons

 Chocolate macaron shells on a wire rack with a dollop of marshmallow filling.

 You’ll have a small window of time to fill macarons after you melt the marshmallows.
-The melted marshmallows is a bit runny right off the heat, but it quickly sets as it cools.
+The melted marshmallows are a bit runny right off the heat, but they quickly set as they cool.

 That’s why it’s important to have your shells ready for filling before you start melting the marshmallows.